scrapy/scrapy/docs/topics/spider-middleware.rst

         class MySpider(CrawlSpider):
             handle_httpstatus_list = [404]

-    Keep in mind, however, that it's usually not a bad idea to handle non-200 responses, unless you really know what you're doing.
+    Keep in mind, however, that it's usually a bad idea to handle non-200 responses, unless you really know what you're doing.

     For more information see: `HTTP Status Code Definitions`_.